StefanosMissin/MyThesis/README.md

 This is a repo of my MSc Diploma Thesis

 # Title
-Web App for Smart Home Tracking
+Web Application for Monitoring & Managing Smart Devices: Design & Implementation for Smart Homes